DestinationsEurope

 Celebrating Christmas in Denmark

-Parents or grandparents usually present these delights to kids, but there’s no stopping the adults from sharing.
-It’s actually becoming more and more common between partners and even at work.
+It’s usually parents or grandparents who present these gifts to kids, but there’s no stopping the adults from sharing.
+It’s becoming more and more common between partners and even at work.

 Get ready for a gastronomic treat of roasted meat, whether pork, goose, or duck.
 This is served with the traditional sweet potato sides or boiled potato plus some cabbage and rich brown gravy.